Committees: Harbor Development Committee

 Important Documents and Links:

-Access, physical improvements along the waterfront and promoting Hingham Harbor related issues continued to be the focus of the Harbor Development Committee in 2013.
-The Committee would like to thank Dave Fenton for his three years of dedicated service to the Committee.
+Access, physical improvements along the waterfront and promoting Hingham Harbor related issues continued to be the focus of the Harbor Development Committee (HDC) in 2014.
+The Committee expresses deep appreciation to former Chair Alan Perrault and former members Bob Mosher and John Thomas for their many years of dedicated service to the Committee's work.

-The HDC met monthly through 2013.
-While we have entertained a few new issues, the majority of the Committee's time has been spent in advancing matters that were addressed in the 2007 Master Plan.
-To maximize the efficiency of a volunteer committee, individual HDC members have taken the lead on a number of our individual initiatives to help their advancement through acting as liaisons with other committees and following through on matters discussed between meetings.
-Selectman Paul Healey served as the Committee's liaison with the Board of Selectmen and Bathing Beach Trustees Joan Williams and Ed Johnson worked actively with the HDC throughout 2012 in advancing beach stabilization and other mutual interests.
+The HDC met monthly through 2014.
+The majority of the Committee's time was spent advancing matters originally addressed in the 2007 Harbor Master Plan.
+To maximize efficiency of an all volunteer committee, absent assigned Town staff, individual HDC members continue to take the lead on several of our initiatives by acting as liaisons with other committees and following through on matters discussed between meetings.
+Selectman Irma Lauter served as the Committee's liaison with the Board of Selectmen and Bathing Beach Trustees Joan Williams, Ed Johnson and Alan Perrault joined us in several meetings to advance harbor matters of mutual interest, including geese management, beach stabilization and the Bath House/Snack Shop RFP.

-• Hingham Boat Ramp – Under the lead of Committee Member John Thomas, the Committee has continued to champion a new and improved boat ramp/launch area for the Inner Harbor to replace our aging one with its exposed rebar.
-A meeting was held on site with Mass.
-Official Jack Shephard in the Fall to advance the design and future funding of new facilities.
-The beach management plan being prepared by the Trustees' consultants is an important precursor to this activity.
+Hingham Boat Ramp – Prior to his fall resignation, Committee Member John Thomas continued to champion a new and improved boat ramp/launch/parking area for the inner harbor to replace its deteriorating predecessor.
+State officials from the Dept. of Marine Fisheries appear open to the concept of their assuming responsibility for design and funding of these new facilities.
+The sand management plan proposed by the Bathing Beach Trustees in a related 2015 Town Meeting warrant article is an important precursor to this activity.

 Kenneth Corson III (Harbormaster) ex-officio